usnistgov/tcp_c2_rviz/Readme.md

 	> python socketcmdline.py

-You should see the following sequence of socket information be displayed, as the python program is connecting vial socket 31000 to the cmdinterpreter ROS package:
+You should see the following sequence of socket information be displayed, as the python program is connecting vial socket 31000 to the cmdinterpreter ROS package (where ">" is the command line prompt):

 	Socket Created
 	Socket Connected